Murder knocked off list of top U.S. killers: CDC

 CHICAGO A respiratory illness that strikes the elderly knocked homicide off the list of the top killers in the United States for the first time in 45 years in 2010, the Centers for Disease Control and Prevention said on Wednesday.

-In its annual report on U.S. mortality, the CDC said a condition known as pneumonitis had replaced murder as one of the Top 15 causes of death in the country, knocking homicide to 16th place in the list of top killers.
-It was the first time since 1965 that murder didn't make the Top 15.
+In its annual report on U.S. mortality, the CDC said a condition known as pneumonitis had replaced murder as a leading cause of death in the country.

-Overall, the CDC said age-adjusted death rates fell in 2010 to their lowest level in the 61 years the health agency has been tracking the data.
-But the big killers stalking the United States remained the same with heart disease and cancer continuing to account for nearly half the deaths.

 The drop in deaths by homicides was expected.
 Last month, the FBI released a preliminary report on U.S. crime rates for 2010 that showed a 7.1 percent drop in murder between January and June, part of a wider drop in violent crime despite the country's ongoing economic troubles.